-Note: To increase reliability, sub-floor appropriate moisture testing should be performed after the HVAC system has been in operation for a minimum of 14 days.
-Excess moisture on any flooring substrate if not identified and corrected prior to installation will cause floor covering failure.
-Our Warranties DO NOT cover any problems due to moisture levels that exceed these guidelines
+NOTE: To increase reliability, appropriate subfloor moisture testing should be performed after the HVAC system has been in operation for a minimum of 5 days.
+Excess moisture on any flooring substrate, if not identified and corrected prior to installation, will cause floor covering failure.
+Our warranties DO NOT cover any problems due to moisture levels that exceed these guidelines.

-STRUCTURALLY SOUND - WOOD SUB-FLOOR: Nail or screw any areas that are loose or squeak.
-Wood panels should exhibit an adequate fastening pattern, glued/screwed or nailed as that system requires, using an acceptable nailing pattern.
-Typical: 6" (15 cm) along bearing edges and 12" (31 cm) along intermediate supports.
+Structurally sound wood subfloor: Nail or screw any areas that are loose or squeak.
+Wood panels should exhibit an adequate fastening pattern, glued, screwed or nailed as system requires, typically 6" (15 cm) along bearing edges and 12"(31 cm) along intermediate supports.
 Flatten edge swell as necessary.
-Replace any water-damaged, swollen or delaminated sub-flooring or underlayment.
+Replace any water damaged, swollen or delaminated subflooring or underlayment.